-Appendix D - Reinstalling the ZigBee Radio Module
+Appendix D - Reinstalling the Xbee® Radio Module - Nomad5 PDA Only

-If HLI Support determines there is a problem with the ZigBee radio, follow this procedure for replacing the ZigBee Radio Module to restore communication.
+If HLI Support determines there is a problem with the Xbee® radio, follow this procedure for replacing the Xbee® Radio Module to restore communication.
+This is for the NOMAD5 PDA only.